acmacm/PassiveRTT/Tools.md

 [497] 0.000001 0.000903 0.000001 0.001008
 ```

-Next, we submit vecxtors x and times to the Periodogram calculation
+Next, we submit vectors x and times to the Periodogram calculation
 (which can use other parameters, such as the frequency range, false alarm alpha, etc.):

 ```